-- Cook for 6 hours.
+Cook for 6 hours on HIGH.
 At the 4 hour mark I like to add the chopped celery, carrots and one tablespoon of Tabasco Garlic Pepper Sauce.
 Stir as best you can to mix in and cover again.
 Continue cooking in slow cooker for remainder of time.

 - Remove bay leaves and ham bone.
 Discard the bay leaves and bone.
 Chop ham meat and add back to the slow cooker.
 Mix to incorporate and season if needed.

 - Garnish with chopped parsley and serve with fresh cornbread.

 ***If you're converting meat from a slow cooker to an Instant Pot, follow this rule: if the meat dish cooks in eight hours on low or four hours on high in the slow cooker, it will cook in 25-30 minutes in the Instant Pot.
 Make sure the Instant Pot setting reads "sealing" and not "venting" to ensure it's cooked properly.